 An Emergency Use Authorization versus a license

 Now let’s examine what is perhaps the core of the argument by Drs.
-Pegden et al. To be clear, they are not against children being vaccinated against COVID-19.
+Pegden et al. To be clear, they claim they are not against children being vaccinated against COVID-19.
 Rather, they are against most children being vaccinated under an EUA.
 They instead feel that “a wide rollout of child COVID-19 vaccines should follow the standard regulatory process as for most children”.
 They do say, “emergency use authorizations should be considered for children at genuinely high risk of serious complications from infection”.
 Recall however, that 58% of hospitalized children had no identified risk factor and about 15 million American children have obesity as a risk factor.

 So, what is the difference, then between an EUA and the “standard regulatory process”?
 I honestly wasn’t sure, and the article by Drs.
 Pegden et al. does not discuss the difference at all.
 Since the article does not describe these core features of the regulatory program for COVID-19 vaccines, their readers may be left with the misimpression that a vaccine authorized for children under an EUA has not been rigorously tested in children.
 Based on reaction to the article on Twitter, this was certainly the case for many readers.
 Surveys already show that parents are reluctant to vaccinate their children, and articles implying that an EUA is significantly inferior to full FDA approval may further vaccine-hesitancy.